AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :::::::: -->

-The following is a passage from "The History of Kamigawa", a collection of tales collated by the Living Lorekeepers:
+The following is a passage from "The History of Kamigawa", a set of tales recorded and collated by the Living Lorekeepers:

 {{quote